mekquiem/tjin-x-cahyadi/README.md

+##### WARNING: A RANDOM ERROR MAY OCCUR WHERE GROWTOPIA SWITCHES YOUR EQUIPPED ITEM FOR SOMETHING ELSE IN YOUR INVENTORY.
+I DO NOT KNOW WHAT CAUSES THIS.
+IF THIS OCCURS, EXIT THE PROGRAM WITH CMD-OPTION-ESC.
+EMPTYING YOUR INVENTORY BEFOREHAND MAY HELP.
+THIS RELEASE IS CONSIDERED UNSTABLE UNTIL THIS IS SOLVED.

 # tjin-x-cahyadi
 tjin-x-cahyadi is a Growtopia farming automation script for Teng Tjin Yao.
 I am not responsible if you get banned for using this, but I'm pretty sure no one even plays Growtopia in 2017 so it probably won't matter. **macOS exclusive**.
 Confirmed to work on El Capitan, may not work for older versions.
 All versions require a pickaxe equipped.
 Script is designed to farm 400 items every run.
 Also Tjin x Cahyadi is Tjin one-sided official canon.